 –What happens if you ignore a cavity?
 Unfortunately, cavities will continue to grow.

 Cavities can be compared to cancer in the sense that they will grow if something is not done.
 But can you reverse cavities?
-Small cavities can be reversed, but bigger ones can not and must be fixed.
+Our dentist in Lincoln, NE says that small cavities can be reversed, but bigger ones can not and must be fixed.

 How can you reverse cavities?